mauricioaniche/ck/README.md

 [![Build Status](https://travis-ci.org/mauricioaniche/ck.svg?branch=master)](https://travis-ci.org/mauricioaniche/ck)

-CK calculates code classLevelMetrics in Java projects by means of static analysis (i.e. no need for compiled code).
-Currently, it contains a large set of classLevelMetrics, including the famous CK classLevelMetrics:
+CK calculates class-level and metric-level code metrics in Java projects by means of static analysis (i.e. no need for compiled code).
+Currently, it contains a large set of metrics, including the famous CK:

 - *CBO (Coupling between objects)*: Counts the number of dependencies a class has.
 The tools checks for any type used in the entire class (field declaration, method